ColinDuquesnoy/QDarkStyleSheet/README.md

 app.exec_()
 ```

-It is also simple if you use PyQtGraph:
+It is also simple if you use PyQtGraph

 ```Python
 import sys